TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/character/attributes.md

 ## Attribute Modifier

 Over time, as a character grows and becomes more proficient at their skills, they will also naturally become stronger and sharper. **Attribute modifiers** are a bonus added to the result of a specific attribute die in [tests of ability](/character/tests/).
-In most campaigns they start at +0, as indicated in [character creation](/character/), and increase as you acquire [stat milestones](/character/milestones/).
+In most campaigns they start at +0, as indicated in [character creation](/character/), and increase as you acquire [attribute milestones](/character/milestones/).